8 min read

 The accounts payable process involves several composite steps and can appear to be complex at first glance.
 It essentially boils down to three main steps – completing a purchase order, completing a receiving report, and finally receiving, processing, and paying the resultant invoice – but each of those steps contains several individual processes, which themselves can involve checks and balances.

-One of the simplest methods to improve the management of the accounts payable process in your business is to gain clarity on how exactly the process currently works for your accounts payable department, and how it can be simplified.
+One of the simplest methods to improve the management of the accounts payable process in your business is to gain clarity on how exactly the process currently works for your accounts payable department and how it can be simplified.
 This can typically be achieved by speaking directly with all accounts payable stakeholders, from the Financial Director to the AP team themselves, and getting their thoughts on where improvements can be made to unlock efficiencies.
 Examples of simplifications that can be made to the accounts payable process include:

 Aside from reviewing the way certain parts of the accounts payable process are carried out, it’s also useful to outline the full process as it works in your business in a single easy-to-understand guide that’s made available to all stakeholders.
-This can provide seamless clarity and helps to ensure everyone is on the same page.
+This can provide seamless clarity and help ensure everyone is on the same page.

 Accuracy is, understandably, one of the most important elements of an effective accounts payable department.
-There are many potential points of failure in the process that, if tripped over, can cause inaccuracies in data that leads to incorrect payments.
-Avoiding or mitigating these points of failure is one of the best methods to improving the performance of the department overall.
+There are many potential points of failure in the process that, if tripped over, can cause inaccuracies in data that lead to incorrect payments.
+Avoiding or mitigating these points of failure is one of the best methods for improving the performance of the department overall.
 Typical areas of the process where accuracy is most important include:

 Some of these steps, most notably scanning and processing invoices, can be easily automated, resulting in a near complete removal of the chances of human error.
 However, others aren’t as easily managed by software, meaning it’s important that accuracy is stressed as a priority to all accounts payable team members.
 Setting accounts payable KPIs that focus on accuracy, including tracking the number of payment errors or supplier disputes, can help to shed light on how accurately AP duties are being carried out, making it easier to rectify any shortcomings.